AbdBarho/VeryBadEngine/README.md

 ## Todo:
 - ~~move main loop to a worker~~
 - better implement the input redirection from main thread to worker
+- change the concept of layers in the main thread
+- improve logger, in worker and main thread
 - remove functions from Vec2 class, make solely a data object
 - work on level switching and think about the life cycles of each level and its systems
 - ...